 Yes, we did.
 We involved the mother of our oldest when we told him (both are my stepsons), which made it much easier.
 He had experienced his grandma going through breast cancer just a few years prior so he had an idea of what to expect.
 He was emotional, but I smiled, made light of the situation and told him I’m superwoman and can get through anything.

 The conversation with our youngest son was very similar, but the relationship with his mom is not the greatest and we have full custody of him, so my husband and I explained everything to him one on one.
-He was more confused, but again, I made it as light as possible and talked about how strong I am and assured him that I was going to give cancer the biggest fight possible and that it didn’t know who it was messing with.

 We laughed and hugged, and then I went in my room and cried a little on my own, and that was that.
 He often asks how I got “my cancer,” and I explain that it wasn’t anything specific, just the something my body produced on its own.
 He’s still a little confused but we are very open and honest without saying anything that would scare him.

 How has it been raising a young child as a patient?

 It’s been challenging, but I’m really not the one doing the majority of the “raising” right now and that’s been the most difficult part of it because I’m a very hands on parent, and person, with everything I do.
 I can’t go to nearly as many school functions, baseball games, basketball games, play dates with other kids, plays they’re in, fun activities like going to the movies or to laser tag, birthday parties of other kids, doctor visits, etc.

 My husband is the ultimate dad, and I’m so thankful for him, and for my loving and caring mother who has basically moved in with us during my treatments and for about a week following.
 I have been blessed with awesome, awesome people in my life, with whom I trust getting my day-to-day tasks done while I cannot.